 Burin Community School really surprised us on our October 2018 visit – they’ve started a school farm!
 To oversee this ambitious project, a new agricultural stream has been set up led by a full-time agricultural engineer.
 It started as a response to the theft by Yitzhar settlers of 40 acres of school land last summer.
 The school is lucky enough to own 220 acres, which they intend to keep, and the farm is a way of safeguarding it.
 Growing fruit and vegetables is also excellent therapy, and keeps the pupils occupied outdoors.

 Feras Hassan, one of the English teachers, gave us a guided tour of the existing project, showing off huge, irrigated greenhouses (financed with help from the Mayor of Nablus and village families) as well as an orchard of apple, cherry and citrus saplings.

 A visit to Burin Girls School

 This school is relatively well off but we hope to fund a new keyboard for them as their musical abilities are strong and need encouragement.
-(February 2019 update: the keyboard was delivered).
+(February 2019 update: the keyboard was safely delivered).